A-l-e-x-9/lanky-tracker-tng/README.md

 - Change the progressive Slam settings to account for the fact that you can now customize how progressive they are as of the Version 5 Dev Randomizer.
 - Alex took out the "Region Hints" section of the original Tracker because he thought it was poorly done, as well as the "Location Shuffle Settings" section of the settings...should reimplement both somehow.
 - Need an easy way to reset the tracker if need be.
+- Put in a few "joke" options for fun. ^^

 ## Unlikely Features
 - As with the original, if there is a way to enable autotracking with the underlying languages, it's not known at this time, so this car is only available with a manual transmission.